rll307/Trans_quotas/README.md

 ## Thank you note

+I would like to thank CNPq for financing this project.

+# Introduction
-We hope this script is useful for researchers in fields of linguistics and applied linguistics.
-Unfortunately due to regulations form the committee for research ethics, we cannot provide data in this repository.
+I hope this script is useful for researchers in fields of linguistics and applied linguistics.
+Unfortunately due to regulations form the ethic research committee, I am unable to provide my data (actual comments and their classification).
+However, the article explains all classification and a link for the post is available (see bellow).

 If you have any further questions, please feel free to drop us a line.
-I would like to thank CNPq for financing this project.

 # Data scraping